mithril-security/blindbox/docs/docs/how-to-guides/deploy-API-server.md

 # Deploying your own BlindAI API Nitro server
 ___________________________________________________

-In this guide, we'll show you how you can deploy your own instance of the BlindBox Nitro demo server featured in the Quick Tour and query the Whisper and OpenChatKit models you are serving.
+In this guide, we'll show you how you can deploy your own instance of the BlindBox Nitro demo server featured in the [Quick Tour](../getting-started/quick-tour.ipynb) and query OpenChatKit and Whisper models you are serving.

 ## Pre-requisites
 ________________________